Dry Eye Treatment

 Dry eye is a common condition in which the eyes are insufficiently lubricated, leading to itching, redness and pain.
 The eyes can become dry and irritated because the tear ducts are not producing a sufficient number of tears, or because there is a chemical imbalance in the tears themselves.
 Natural tears require a particular chemical balance to lubricate the eyes efficiently.

 Alleviating the symptoms of dry eye is important.
 Left untreated, they have the potential to damage vision.
-Dry eye can be diagnosed after a thorough examination of the eyes, and a Schirmer tear test to evaluate tear production.
+Dry eye can be diagnosed in Las Vegas after a thorough examination of the eyes, and a Schirmer tear test to evaluate tear production.

 Causes of Dry Eye